 Necessary Pre-Conditions For Good Governance

-A study of the hindrances to good governance shows that there are many preconditions that must be satisfied to make governance citizen-centric.
+A study of the hindrances to good governance shows that many preconditions must be satisfied to make governance citizen-centric.
 A few of the preconditions are given below:

 - Effective legal framework